Method-of-Moments Inference for GLMs and Doubly Robust Functionals under Proportional Asymptotics: Introduction

 \item Our moment-based identification and estimation strategies generalize to parallel inferential techniques for popular objects of interest in observational studies such as average treatment effects and mean estimands under missing data -- where the analyses depend on two nuisance functions modeled by high dimensional GLMs.
 Compared to the literature in this class of problems, we do not require sample-splitting and cross-fitting-based ideas owing to our ability to avoid estimating nuisance functions.

-\item Our estimators completely bypass the estimation of high dimensional nuisance parameters and are $\sqrt{n}$-Consistent and Asymptotically Normal (CAN) when the baseline covariates are Gaussian under some additional regularity conditions.
+\item Our estimators completely bypass the estimation of high dimensional nuisance parameters and are CAN when the baseline covariates are Gaussian under some additional regularity conditions.
 We further demonstrate the universality of the proposal beyond Gaussian designs in terms of rates of convergence.

 \item We also demonstrate that the assumption of knowing the population covariance matrix $\bSigma$ of the design can be dropped for our proposal when the sample covariance matrix estimator of $\bSigma$ is invertible and $p < c \cdot n$ for some constant $c$, under Gaussian designs.